-Tire mounting can be dangerous and must be done by professionally trained persons using proper tools and procedures as specified by the US Tire Manufacturers Association (USTMA).
-MICHELIN® PAX SystemTM tires must be mounted and dismounted only by specially trained, authorized MICHELIN PAX System retailers, utilizing equipment designed for the MICHELIN PAX System.
+Tire mounting can be dangerous and must be done by professionally trained persons using proper tools and procedures as specified by the U.S. Tire Manufacturers Association (USTMA).

 Your tires should be mounted on wheels that are the correct size and type and are in good, clean condition.
 Wheels that are bent, chipped, rusted (steel wheels) or corroded (alloy wheels) may cause tire damage.
 The inside of the tire must be free from foreign material.
 Have your tire retailer check the wheels before mounting new tires.
 Mismatched tires and rims can explode during mounting.
 Also, mismatched tires and rims can result in dangerous tire failure on the road.
 If a tire is mounted by error on the wrong-sized rim, do not remount it on the proper rim - scrap it.
 It may have been damaged internally (which is not externally visible) by having been dangerously stretched and could fail on the highway, resulting in an accident.